 In the Middle Years Programme, students are required to learn at least two languages.
 In RCHK, MYP students learn English and Chinese to fulfill the requirement.
 MYP language curriculum builds on experiences in language learning that students have gained during their time in the IB Primary Years Programme.

 MYP students learn Chinese at two subject groups: Language and Literature, and Language Acquisition.
-Please read information on Chinese language pathways at RCHK.
+For further information, please refer to Pathway Overview.

 Chinese Language and Literature course is designed for students with Chinese as their best language.
 At this level, students will be expected to develop an appreciation of the nature of language and literature and of their power and beauty.
 They will be encouraged to recognize that proficiency in language is a powerful tool for communication in all societies.
 Furthermore, language and literature incorporates creative processes and encourages the development of imagination and creativity through self-expression.

 The Chinese Language and Literature course includes the study of functional language skills, such as listening, viewing, speaking, reading and writing.
 It also includes the study of both classic and modern Chinese literature and a variety of genres, such as poetry, prose and fiction.
 As well as being academically rigorous, the course equips students with linguistic, analytical and communicative skills that can also be used to develop interdisciplinary understanding across all other subject groups.
 Students’ interaction with chosen texts can generate insight into moral, social, economic, political, cultural and environmental factors and so contributes to the development of opinion-forming, decision-making and ethical-reasoning skills, and further develops the attributes of an IB learner.